SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Go for the couch, Pinkie, I need to sit down," I say.

 We make our way to her couch and sit down.
-I breath a sigh of relief.
+I breathe a sigh of relief.

 *Phew.*